joemoose/psiops/docs/playing.md

 ### Track Complex Tasks

 You'll face complex mission objectives and obstacles, such as hacking a secure mainframe or defusing a bomb.
 These tasks will require **multiple actions** to complete.
-The GM won't call for a single action check to determine the result.
+The GM won't call for a single action roll to determine the result.
 Instead, your progress toward completing the task is tracked on a *mission clock*.

 As you complete the required sequence of actions, the GM either marks off segments or puts them back on the clock as follows: